cltl-students/Siti_Nurhalimah_Thesis_2023/README.md

 ## wn-msa-all Folder

-The `wn-msa-all` folder contains data related to the WordNet Multilingual Synset Alignments (wn-msa) dataset:
+The `wn-msa-all` folder contains data related to the main file (https://sourceforge.net/p/wn-msa/tab/HEAD/tree/trunk/) and additional data from Wordnet Bahasa maintainers.
+It is structured as follows:

 ### Subfolders: